shaileshdev4/pa-tools-mcp/docs/getting-started.md

 To facilitate robust development, a comprehensive testing harness and live sandbox environment have been established.
 This suite allows developers to validate their MCP server implementations against the SHARP-on-MCP specification and against real-world healthcare data.

-*More details on each coming soon*
+_More details on each coming soon_

-- MeldRx Standalone: A dedicated environment for testing specific SHARP-on-MCP interactions.
+-   DarenaHealth Standalone: A dedicated environment for testing specific SHARP-on-MCP interactions.
 -   External EHR Sandbox FHIR Servers: Integration with industry-standard sandbox environments (e.g., Epic sandbox) to simulate realistic clinical data interactions.
 -   Sample Tools: A collection of example tools for testing various MCP functionalities.
 -   Postman Collection: A pre-configured Postman collection is provided to simplify API testing and interaction with SHARP-on-MCP servers.

 ## Video Tutorials and Demonstrations